johnyerhot/Scaling-the-every-day-Rails-app/intro/01_slide.md

 # Who are you? #

+!SLIDE bullets
+# Not Twitter or Groupon.

+!SLIDE bullets
+# You're the sweet spot.

+!SLIDE bullets
 * decent dev
 * play a sysadmin on tv
 * "successful" app
 * solo VPS is starting to not work so well

-!SLIDE bullets
-# Not Twitter or Groupon.

-!SLIDE bullets
-# You're the sweet spot.

 !SLIDE